Mother Love Bone: Post-Mother Love Bone

 In the months following Wood's death, Gossard and Ament were approached by Soundgarden frontman Chris Cornell (who had been Wood's roommate), and asked if they would be interested in recording a single containing two songs he had written in tribute to Wood.
 The project turned into an entire album and the group took the name Temple of the Dog, a reference to a line in the Mother Love Bone song "Man of Golden Words".
 Eddie Vedder later joined Mike McCready, Dave Krusen, Gossard, and Ament to form Pearl Jam.
 Pearl Jam subsequently became one of the most commercially successful and critically acclaimed rock bands of the 1990s.

 Fairweather initially remained inactive but later joined Seattle based psychedelic rock band Love Battery, replacing Tommy Simpson on bass in 1992.
 He played on three of the band's albums and numerous tours before leaving the band.
 In 2006 he resurfaced in The Press Corps, with Garrett Shavlik (The Fluid) and Dan Peters (Mudhoney).

 Gilmore's profile dropped significantly following Mother Love Bone's demise.
 Between 1992 and 1994, he drummed with the band Chubby Children, reuniting with former bandmates from 1982 to 1985 (Brian Fox and Garth Brandenburg).
 Out of the band came a handful of shows and unreleased recordings.
 He also participated in the reunion of his former band Ten Minute Warning in 1998, and was credited with providing "inspiration" for the song "Never the Machine Forever" (credited as being written by Kim Thayil) on Soundgarden's studio album Down on the Upside (1996).
 The song initially came out of a jam session Thayil had with Gilmore.

+In 1994, Hagar and Gossard co-founded the independent label Loosegroove Records together.
+The label closed in 2000 and its catalog was sold to Lakeshore Entertainment, although Hagar and Gossard resurrected the Loosegroove name in 2020.
 Hagar performed in the bands Satchel and Brad during the 1990s.
 He eventually focused on becoming a graphic designer.

 In April 2011, Kevin Wood (Andrew Wood's brother) teamed up with hard rock band Lace Weeper to record Mother Love Bone's "Crown of Thorns" in commemoration of 21 years since Andrew's death.
 The single was released on Kevin's Wammybox Records.